 The truth is, adding the chairperson role does not necessarily grant the CEO much more additional power or influence.
 But it does allow the board member who is most knowledgeable about the company to structure the discussion.
 It’s for this reason that the best-run public company boards also tend to be run by Chairperson/CEOs.

-How I Learned About Building And Managing Startup Boards
+What Building And Managing Startup Boards Taught Me